 The Bottom Line

 It always helps to be aware of the amount of money you have in your account at any given time to help you avoid overdraft charges.
-Once they pop up on you billing statement, there is little that you can do to reverse it!
+Once they pop up on your billing statement, there is little that you can do to reverse it!

 Frequently Asked Questions About tot odp\\swp cr memo